jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

    All attachments are attached to a parent article, category, or other content item.
 Creating, editing, deleting, or changing the state of an attachment is considered to be a form of editing the parent content item.
-So the user must first have permisson to edit the parent content item before any Attachments-specific permissions are checked.
+So the user must first have permission to edit the parent content item before any Attachments-specific permissions are checked.

-To change the permissons for various user groups, go to the administrative back end and select "Attachments" under the "Component" menu.
+To change the permissions for various user groups, go to the administrative back end and select "Attachments" under the "Component" menu.
 Click on the "Options" button on the right end of the tool bar and then select the permissions tab.
 You will see this: